niclui/writing/_posts/2022-03-18-Generating-Robustness-Adapting-QA-systems-to-new-domains.md

 Using this approach, we generate 381 extra context-question pairs from the out-of-domain data.

 **Synthetic Question Answer Generation.** The first approach creates new variants of _context paragraphs_.
 However, we might also want to create new variants of _questions_.
 To do so, we leverage <a href="https://arxiv.org/abs/1906.05416">Google's multitask T5 model</a> (fine-tuned on a SQuAD dataset) to generate synthetic question-answer pairs for a given context paragraph.
-To ensure **roundtrip consistency**, we remove duplicate questions and then rerun the QA portion of the T5 model to repredict the answer given the generated question and context chunk.
-We only keep question answer pairs in which the QA model predicts the same answer as the generated answer to ensure we have high-quality question-answer pairs.
+To ensure **roundtrip consistency**, we take the generated context-question pair and feed it back into the QA portion of the T5 model.
+If the T5 model is able to predict the correct answer, we keep the synthetic sample.
+If not, we discard it.
 Using this approach, we generate 1579 extra context-question-answer pairs.

 ## Domain Alignment